child-nursing-banner

 Placements

 As part of this course, you will have the opportunity to complete a number of placements, which offer invaluable professional experience.
-Placements are typically provided across the East Midlands, in Leicester, Leicestershire and Rutland and sometimes in surrounding counties.
+Placements are typically provided locally by our practice partners in University Hospitals of Leicester or Leicestershire Partnership Trust as well as our Private Voluntary and Independent services.
 Students must therefore be prepared to travel to access placement opportunities which are an essential component of the programme.

 In your placement, you will work alongside practice supervisors and practice assessors to learn the practical application of nursing relevant to your chosen field.
 Placements are typically based in a variety of acute and community health environments and social care settings, including caring for individuals in their own homes.
 This includes a range of different shift patterns across a 24-hour cycle.